lkemery/Nepe/README.md

 Varis teleports us back to Stone Hill Inn, but we travel back to Trancendor Mannor.

+We meet the Fighter Hafling Bruce who can turn into a Giant.

 However we know there are two more slaads left.
 A Blue and a Green Slaads are still on the Loose.

+Falcons Hunting Lodge has a bunch of Orcs

+We are teleported to Falcons hunting lodge to help.

 <a id="eof"></a>